lucarin91/WS-seminar/slides.md

 - rfc6750 "The OAuth 2.0 Authorization Framework: Bearer Token Usage"

+note:
+IETF = Internet Engineering Task Force

 ## Basic HTTP Authentication *[rfc7617]*
-A simple authentication system, in with the client send `user-id:password` encoded in Base64 in the `Authentication` header field
+A simple authentication system, in with the client sends `username:password` encoded in Base64 in the `Authentication` header field

-for example for user-id "Aladdin" and password "open sesame":
+e.g. a username "Aladdin" and password "open sesame" result in:
 ```
 Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==
 ```